 Who are they?
 The European Standard Information Sheet (ESIS) is a piece of documentation, which is based on European legislation.
 It was created with the intention of formulating a single market for mortgages.
 It also acts to protect consumers and holds the mortgage industry to a European-wide standardised set of rules.

 The above terms provide you with a good grounding for understanding much of the jargon involved with mortgages.
-We will also be updating this post regularly so that you can use it as your mortgage encyclopedia and never have to feel confused by a mortgage application again.
+You can also find more of our mortgage encyclopedia on our A-Z of buy-to-let mortgages guide.
+You should never have to feel confused by a mortgage application again.